 It took me ages to figure out what the name of this street is.
 But it’s the main thoroughfare in the Old Town, with lots of cafes and restaurants (nearly all with outdoor seating!).
 It’s small and cobbled, and one of my favorite streets in the city.
 Make sure to take a stroll when in Tbilisi.

-Speaking of cafes and restaurants on Shavetli Street… I have to say, Café Pavilion was one of my favorites!
+Speaking of cafes and restaurants, you need to eat khachapuri on your trip to Tbilisi!
+Café Pavilion on Shavetli Street was one of my favorites, although I’m not sure if it still exists anymore.
 I actually ate here twice, it was that good!
 Their khachapuri was simply to die for.
-It’s really nice to sit and people watch on a quieter street, and there was a pianist playing tunes in the evening.
-I really recommend this place if you’re looking for good food in the Old Town!
+It was really nice to sit and people watch on a quieter street, and there was a pianist playing tunes in the evening.
+Whether you’re after good food in the Old Town or just some khachapuri, this is one Georgian dish you must try!

 24) Erekle II Street